Shuaigle/rest-demo/README.md

 # rest-demo

-practice book of springboot up and running
+Hello, I practiced springboot: up and running this book.